pumasecurity/nymeria/src/other_examples/upload_to_big3_storage/README.md

 - Azure uploading files to Google Cloud Storage (by establishing trust via JWTs)
 - Google Cloud uploading files to AWS S3 (by establishing trust via JWTs)
 - Google Cloud uploading files to Azure Storage (by establishing trust via JWTs)
-- AWS uploading files to Google Cloud Storage ([by creating a Version 4 AWS Signature, sending it to the Google Cloud Security Token Service, and exchange it for a short-lived OIDC token](https://cloud.google.com/iam/docs/workload-identity-federation-with-other-clouds#rest))
+- AWS uploading files to Google Cloud Storage ([by creating a Version 4 AWS Signature, sending it to the Google Cloud Security Token Service, and exchanging it for a short-lived OIDC token](https://cloud.google.com/iam/docs/workload-identity-federation-with-other-clouds#rest))

 As Azure does not support an AWS Sigv4 exchange process like Google Cloud does, this codebase does not provide a solution for AWS uploading files to Azure Storage.